-The swarm alights on nearby tree/shrub etc, approx 25 metres from the hive, on a branch, wall, etc Queen pheromones attract all the flying workers and hold the swarm together.
+The swarm alights on nearby tree/shrub etc, usually within 25 metres of the hive, on a branch/wall/hedge, etc Queen pheromones attract all the flying workers and hold the swarm together.

 (If the queen is clipped she will fall to the ground unable to fly, the bees will realise she is missing from the swarm and return to the hive.
-The advantage of clipping is that the beekeeper has a few extra days before the swarm emerges with a new virgin queen).
+The advantage of clipping is that the beekeeper has a few extra days before the next swarm emerges with a new virgin queen).